NOAA-PMEL/OneArgo-Mat/README.md

 ## NOTE

-This is the first release of this toolbox under the OneArgo-Mat name.
-It is a further development of the [BGC-Argo-Mat](https://github.com/NOAA-PMEL/BGC_Argo_Mat_Toolbox) toolbox.
+This toolbox is a further development of the [BGC-Argo-Mat](https://github.com/NOAA-PMEL/BGC_Argo_Mat_Toolbox) toolbox.
+It can be used for all types of Argo floats (Core, Deep, and BGC).

 ## ABOUT